hevnly/hhg/source/posts/2016-7-9-Five-online-stations-you-should-be-listening-to.md

 ![Newtown Radio](https://meta.hevnly.com/images/on-27-7-2016/hhg-img-3d68e89d-6e47-4af9-84d4-950992fa3c01.png)
 *Newtown Radio*

-Newtown Radio is a Brooklyn-based internet radio station dedicated to sharing the great music that the neighborhoods around Newtown Creek — Williamsburg, Greenpoint, Bushwick, Long Island City, Ridgewood.
-New York has always been a centre of music and art - Newtown Radio has become a place where key artists promote the weirdest and most interesting sounds inspiring them.
+Newtown Radio is a Brooklyn-based internet radio station dedicated to sharing the great music from the neighborhoods around Newtown Creek — Williamsburg, Greenpoint, Bushwick, Long Island City, Ridgewood.
+New York has always been a centre of music and art and Newtown Radio has become a place where key artists promote the weirdest and most interesting sounds inspiring them.
 [Listen Here](http://www.newtownradio.com/)